Cook Eat Well

 • ×

-This quick paleo frittata recipe combines sausage and butternut squash for an easy breakfast.
+This quick and easy frittata recipe combines sausage and butternut squash for a healthy breakfast.

 Paleo sausage frittata with butternut squash, onion and red bell peppers.